 Start your bundle and click the update button.
 Close the System Preferences and check the user defaults to see if it works.
 There is a nice command in Mac OS X called ‘defaults’ that can read these user defaults for you (be sure to close the application first as it will only write the new settings to disk when the application closes).
 Open Terminal and type:

 Look for ‘SU-’ prefixed parameters.
-Do you see them?
-That should be all for today.
 You can have a look in our code to see how the end result looks like.

 This post is open source.
 Did you spot a mistake?
 Ideas for improvements?
 Contribute to this post via Github.
 Thank you!